Building Your First CLAUDE.md: Team Standards as Code

 When to Use .claude/rules/ for Scale

 CLAUDE.md works until it doesn't.
-Here's the inflection point.
+The inflection point:

 Keep CLAUDE.md lean if: